williiam-tran/ttl-class-sync/content/index.md

 Every day was either karaoke or movie day with mixed board games and debate contests (a type of roleplay with two opposing teams in [parliamentary style](https://en.wikipedia.org/wiki/Parliamentary_system), regarding local issues to international dilemmas).

 Karaoke was almost an indispensable daily activity, or at least I made it so.
 We all shared the same music taste and could jam to the beat forever, do headbang, and even pull off dance covers.
-The stage is almost always overcrowded.
+The stage was almost always overcrowded.

 Despite all the temptations that might have been, the biggest one was not coming to class and missing out on something.
 I stopped playing truant, more or less.

-I traveled with my class a lot, even by plane once, to many provinces in Vietnam.
-We even got to stay in Da Nang for 4 days during the fireworks season; that's when I won my 3rd girlfriend, a.k.a current bff, over as well, making it kinda unforgettable for me :D. Needless to say, looking back, everything is full of laughter, joyfulness, and a lot of singing 🎵 🎶🎵.
+We did a lot of travelling, even by plane once, to many provinces in Vietnam.
+We even got to stay in Da Nang for 4 days during the fireworks season; that's when I won my 3rd girlfriend, a.k.a current bff, over as well, making it kinda memorable for me :D. Needless to say, looking back, everything is full of laughter, joyfulness, and a lot of singing 🎵 🎶🎵.

-That's probably why I still love karaoke so much, living in a simulation.
-Even though it's never quite the same now, the experience always brings back those core memories subconsciously in the best way.
+That's probably why I still love karaoke so much, tending to live in a simulation.
+Even though it's never quite the same, the experience always brings back those core memories subconsciously in the best way.

 Nostalgia hits hard 🥺😢
 ### Bittersweet Epiphany
 From what I can recall, everyone was innocent and carefree in a sense, embracing every passing moment without the slightest care in the world.
 The inquiry of what would become of us, or what our hopes and dreams for the future were, never crossed our daily **train of thought**.
 Yet I'm certain they will become the brightest people I know; some already are and are on the brink of refining their identities.